 Electric vehicles for sustainable urban logistics - Useful tips

 How do I plan a route for an electric UTV in a low emission zone?

-Which equipment do I use for deliveries in a low emission zone?
+Which configuration do I use for deliveries in a low emission zone?

-The XT electric trucks can be equipped with both a truck-bed with a tri-laterel lift and with closed box compartments, ideal for delivering parcels and small sized goods.
-Due to its width of just 1.50 m, it is also possible to deliver packages along narrower streets without blocking traffic, subsequently causing traffic congestion and the resulting pollution.
-As such, the use of the XT electric van for sustainable urban logistics has led to a reduction in CO2 emissions and in noise levels, also leading to a reduction in traffic.
+The ATX electric vehicles can be equipped with both a dropside loading bed with a tri-laterel lift and with closed box compartments, ideal for delivering parcels and small sized goods, as for example the box van body with sliding doors, the box van with roller shutters, the refrigerated van, the van with body tarp, just to name a few.
+Due to its width of just 1.40 m, it is also possible to deliver packages along narrower streets without blocking traffic, subsequently causing traffic congestion and the resulting pollution.
+As such, the use of the ATX electric van for sustainable urban logistics has led to a reduction in CO2 emissions and in noise levels, also leading to a reduction in traffic.
 Ignition of an electrical vehicle does not generate exhaust gases which are emitted in the vicinity of nearby outdoor bars and does not disturb the peace and quiet of historical centres.